 - Exempt (not eligible for overtime) - Document the actual hours worked and submit for manager approval.
 Once approved, the timekeeper banks the approved hours.
 Keep documentation for audit purposes.

-- An employee who is eligible to receive paid institutional holidays and works on a holiday that they are not scheduled or required to work, they will receive Earned Holiday Bank for the hours they work with prior approval from their manager.
+- An employee who is eligible to receive paid institutional holidays and works on a holiday that they are not scheduled or required to work will receive Earned Holiday Bank for the hours they work with prior approval from their manager.

 - A combined maximum of 8 hours can be given in holiday pay and EHB for each holiday.

-- Employees (other than telecommuters) required to work on an institutional holiday may work remotely if the nature of their work allows for them to conduct business away from the campus.
+- Employees required to work on an institutional holiday may work remotely if the nature of their work allows for them to conduct business away from the campus.
 This arrangement must be approved in advance of the holiday by an administrative head of the department.
-The employee will earn one Earned Holiday Bank hour for each hour worked.
+The employee will earn one Earned Holiday Bank hour for each hour worked, up to 8 hours.

 - The employee and manager select a mutually agreed upon date for the Earned Holiday hours and must be used within 12 months of the holiday or those hours will be forfeited.

 If an employee is on call during a holiday but is not called or required to work, then they will be paid for the holiday.
-See Call Pay Policy (UTMDACC Institutional Policy ADM0249) for information on how pay is applied for time spent on call or working as a result of being called back.
+See Call Pay Policy (MD Anderson Institutional Policy #ADM0249) for information on how pay is applied for time spent on call or working as a result of being called back.

 Holiday Falling On their Regularly Scheduled Day Off